-Of course there are mushrooms that can be eaten and then there are those that cannot.
+Of course there are mushrooms that can be eaten, and then there are those mushrooms that cannot.

 Some types of mushroom will cause death, or hallucinations, or both!

-So many mushrooms look like tasty morsels to eat; just beware.
+So many mushrooms look like they just might be tasty morsels to eat; so just beware.

 When I was a kid we had a family friend who lived on a farm in the States.